SbstnErhrdt/docker-stellar-core-horizon/README.md

-# Stellar Quickstart Docker Image
+# Stellar Quickstart Docker Image (adaption)

+Changes
+* webfs instead of python (proposed to the main directory since python terminates randomly)
+* changes with regards to the configuration

+Old desc:
 This project provides a simple way to incorporate stellar-core and horizon into your private infrastructure, provided that you use docker.

 This image provide a default, non-validating, ephemeral configuration that should work for most developers.
 By configuring a container using this image with a host-based volume (described below in the "Usage" section) an operator gains access to full configuration customization and persistence of data.